Code4Community/CraftingPlatformer/README.md

 # Running
 To run this, make sure you have Node.js installed.
-In a terminal with the directory open, type `npm i` to install dependencies.
+In a terminal with the directory open, type `npm ci` to install dependencies.
 Note you only have to do this the first time you run.
 Then, type `npm start` (you have to do this each time you run)

 # Deploying